WalletConnect/walletconnect-docs/docs/swift/auth/dapp-usage.md

 ### Connect Clients and Send Authentication Request

 Your App should generate a pairing URI and share it with the wallet.
-Uri can be presented as a QR code or sent via a universal link.
+URI can be presented as a QR code or sent via a universal link.
 Wallet begins subscribing to your App's authentication requests after scanning URI.
 To create a pairing and send an authentication request, you need to call:

 ```swift
 let uri = try await Pair.instance.create()